-A fuzzy rule base in Golog is interpreted as follows.
-Each matching fuzzy rule will be replaced by its consequence, i.e., a special assignment statement, while non-matching ones contribute nil.
-The assignment statement $assign(\mathfrak{f},c)$ mentioned above is a Golog action which assigns the qualitative category c to the fuzzy fluent \mathfrak{f} .
-As defuzzifier, we use the centre of gravity (cog).
+A fuzzy rule base in Readylog is interpreted as follows.
+Each matching fuzzy rule will be replaced by its consequence, i.e. a special assignment statement, while non-matching ones contribute nil.
+The assignment statement $assign(\mathfrak{f}, c)$ used in the controller is a Readylog action which assigns the qualitative category c to the fuzzy fluent $\mathfrak{f}$ .
+As defuzzifier, we use the centre-of-gravity (cog).
 Depending on the assigned output category, control actions can be sent to the actuators.
 The condition of a rule can be a complex formula over fuzzy fluents stating for example: is the object close and very close?
 Sometimes, it may happen that no given rule in a controller block matches at all, nevertheless some output would be required.
-We therefore define an additional statement $default(assign(\mathfrak{f},c);\ldots)$, which is interpreted in case the control output was the nil action after evaluating the rule base.
+We therefore define an additional statement $default(assign(\mathfrak{f}, c); \ldots)$ , which is interpreted in case the control output was the nil action after evaluating the rule base.
+This gives the basic idea how a rule base is encoded in Readylog.
+We left out the formal definition of the construct.
+It can be found in [6].